 - Create positive buzz.
 Creating an online portfolio can attract positive attention from potential employers.
 Use your online portfolio to highlight your work and market yourself.
-The internet offers several no-cost tools to help you set up an online profile with little or no web development experience.
+The internet offers several free tools to help you set up an online profile with little or no web development experience.
 Ask for permission to post work samples from previous or current employers.
 If you don’t have permission, refer to them in general terms rather than a by-name description of the project.
-In addition, blogs are a great way to discuss your professional knowledge and interests, helping you stand out from the competition.
+Blogs are also a great way to discuss your professional knowledge and interests, helping you stand out from the competition.

 - Let others do the talking.
 Ask former and current employers for recommendations within online professional networks.
-Chances are, potential employers have already found you on some of the most popular sites.
+Chances are that potential employers have already found you on some of the most popular sites.
 Help them see positive chatter when they do.

 - Join networking groups.
 The Military Spouse Employment Partnership LinkedIn Spouse Group is a great place for you to market yourself to MSEP partners and find out about available positions.
 You can also join groups related to your field where you can discuss leading practices with other professionals.
 Group comments are open to other group members and can be used as a tool to network and boost your image among your online peers.
 Check out the MySECO event calendar for upcoming LinkedIn discussions with MSEP partners.

 If you have questions, check out the following online resources that can help you use the internet to create a positive online image.

 - Your Online Image on CareerOneStop lists types of negative online content and discusses how to present a positive online image to potential employers.